SomonOlimzoda/DataAnalysis-Excel-/StepbyStepSolution.md

 You have a sales table that contains “Quantity,” “Unit Price,” and “Unit Cost.”
 How could you add the following calculations to be used in a PivotTable?

-- Total Cost?
+Total Cost?

+:heavy_check_mark: Add a calculated column in the table (Total Cost = Unit Cost * Quantity).

-- Total Revenue?
+Total Revenue?

+:heavy_check_mark: Add a calculated column in the table (Total Revenue = Unit Price * Quantity).

-- Total Profit?
+Total Profit?

+:heavy_check_mark: Add a Pivot Table calculated field (Total Profit = Revenue - Cost).

+:heavy_check_mark: Add a calculated column in the table (Total Profit = Revenue - Cost).

-- Profit Margin?
+Profit Margin?

+:heavy_check_mark: Add a PivotTable calculated field: Profit Margin = (Revenue - Cost) / Revenue.
 ##

 #### Question 2